SoftInstigate/restheart-website/docs/v0.9/the-anatomy-of-document.md

 ---
-layout: post
+layout: doc-page-md
-title:  "The anatomy of a RESTHeart document"
+title:  "The anatomy of a document"
-author: Andrea Di Cesare
-date:   2014-11-17 20:07
-permalink: /restheart/the-anatomy-of-a-restheart-document
+permalink: /docs/v0.9/the-anatomy-of-a-document.html
-categories:
-  - restheart
-  - tutorials
-tags:
- - hal+json
+class2: active
 ---

 RESTHeart is the REST API data server for mongodb.